MaxGhenis/vote/docs/2022/11/california.md

 They both went to abortion providers outside of California (six states and D.C. do not have a gestational limit on abortion access).

 The article does not include data on how commonly such diagnoses late in pregnancy spur women to seek abortions outside California.
-It quotes a UCSF researcher who estimates at least 100 leave California for abortions each year, but this isn't limited to late diagnoses of fetal developmental disabilities.
+It quotes a UCSF researcher who estimates at least 100 leave California for abortions each year, but this isn't limited to late diagnoses of fetal developmental disabilities, and I couldn't find statistics on this reason.
-My partner worked in an abortion clinic in graduate school and told me that it was a common reason for abortions later in the pregnancy, but I've been unable to find statistics.

 Overall, if I were deciding only from a utilitarian perspective, I would probably vote no on Prop 1, largely because I expect large welfare gains from larger populations, but I would be very uncertain.